GitLab Admin area

 Background jobs

-The Sidekiq dashboard consists of the following elements:
+The Sidekiq dashboard contains:

 - A tab per jobs’ status.